Fasting the Right Way: The 3 Phases to Success

 • vegetable juices

-When breaking the fast, the third phase of fasting, the body is finally supposed to be brought back to a normal nutritional routine.
-In general, laxatives are counterproductive during this recovery period and must therefore be stopped at the beginning of the phase.
+During the breaking of the fast, the third phase of fasting, the body is gradually reintroduced to a normal diet.
+Generally, laxatives are counterproductive during this refeeding phase and must therefore be discontinued at the beginning of the fast.

-During fasting, the body stops producing digestive juices.
-However, these are essential for normalizing food intake after fasting.
-For this reason, the body should be supplied with light, low-fat foods , otherwise stomach cramps and circulatory problems can result.
+During fasting, the body ceases producing digestive juices.
+These juices are essential for normalizing food intake after the fast.
+Therefore, the body should be supplied with light, low-fat foods ; otherwise, stomach cramps and circulatory problems may result.